top of page

 Neighborhood 2

 Suburban Landover is not the most exciting neighborhood.
-Commanders Field sits in an area surrounded by parking lots.
+Northwest Stadium sits in an area surrounded by parking lots.
 That kind of setting can be good for tailgating but often means the area is lacking a bit.
 It would be nice if there could be food, drink, and entertainment options located in the area, such as at Philadelphia’s Xfinity Live complex.
 I would love to see something similar, even if they are temporary, game-only, locations.
 Currently, fans who are not tailgate types have very few pregame options.

 The closest thing really to the stadium is some newer housing developments.
 Luckily Washington D.C. is close by.
 If you are arriving by Metro, pregame activities are best spent there.
 The Foggy Bottom neighborhood is a good option in D.C. as there are still plenty of restaurants to choose from.